 About this site . . . . .

-Hello and welcome to 'De Fonseka Online', the first family history site from Sri Lanka.
+Hello and welcome to 'De Fonseka' family name genealogy website, the very first web site dedicated to a family name in Sri Lanka.

+Built up from these archival records, the website presents to you the genealogy and history of the De Fonseka families of Sri Lanka.
 With a documented history going back to 1658 in the Dutch period (during the reign of King Raja Singha II), the families were part of the ruling Mudaliyar class in the lowlands.
-Once considered Aristocrats, they have now integrated with the cosmopolitan community, that is the present day Sri Lanka.
 This site takes you on their journey thru time.

 If you are a first time visitor to this site, you have probably come to the best place to start off your voyage of discovery.
 The following notes will guide you on the contents of this site, how it is organized, and and how to look for specific information.

 The site has been structured to show the family genealogy in two separate sections.
-The Ancestry page traces back the roots from way back in 1658 with the help of the genealogy information found in de Fonseka family documents, ' The Karava of Ceylon' by M. D. Rhaghavan (1961), the D'Andrado Manuscripts ( A collection of historical Dutch Documents ) and other Reference material.
-In this page we also look at the different branches or segments of 'de Fonseka' families found in Sri Lanka, details of the surname.
+The Ancestry page traces back the roots from way back in 1658 with the help of the genealogy information found in the D'Andrado Manuscripts, a collection of historical Dutch Documents, De Fonseka family documents, ' The Karava of Ceylon' by M. D. Rhaghavan (1961) and other reference material.
+In this page we also look at the details of the surname and different branches of 'de Fonseka' families found in Sri Lanka, .

-The Family section picks up from where the genealogy charts end, and records in detail more than six further generations of the families with over 400+ entries.
-These details have been collected from family members, fellow genealogists and by painstakingly researching church and government records.
-The new medium of the Internet has been utilized to bring the records together from around the globe.
+The Family section picks up from where the genealogy charts end, and builds up the records to the present day with more than six further generations of the families and over 400+ entries.
+These details have been collected from family members, from feedback received through the website, from fellow genealogists and by researching church and government records.
+The medium of the Internet has been utilized to bring the records together from around the globe.

 History of the Karava caste, the caste system in Ceylon and other interesting details, of particular interest to the de Fonseka families can be found in the Karava section.
 This provides the early historical background, so necessary to understand the information presented elsewhere in the site.
-This material gives us an idea of the origins and the possible paths, the De Fonseka's and the other Karava families may have taken over the years.
+While this site does not espouse cast supremacy or debate, this material gives us an idea of the origins and the possible paths, the De Fonseka's and the other Karava families may have taken over the years.

 Hope you'll enjoy browsing these pages, as much as I enjoyed bringing it 'Online'.